Expert Consumer Lawyers

 Discretionary Commission Claims

-We review car‑finance agreements for evidence of unfair practices associated with Discretionary Commission Arrangements (DCAs).
-A DCA occurs where a broker can adjust a customer’s interest rate to receive a higher commission from the lender.
-The Financial Conduct Authority prohibited DCAs in 2021.
+We review car-finance agreements for evidence of unfair practices associated with Discretionary Commission Arrangements (DCAs).
+A DCA occurs where a broker can adjust a customer's interest rate to receive a higher commission from the lender.
+The Financial Conduct Authority prohibited DCAs in between 2007-2024.

 Other Car Finance Related Concerns